 The data reported in this statement is based on the Fund's long equity positions only.
 Short positions have not been included.
 Data from Clarity.AI has been used to calculate the impacts included in this report and comprises both reported data as well as estimates.
-This is Rhepa's second statement on principal adverse impacts and the first historical comparison, comparing impacts during 2022 with impacts 2023.
+This is Rhepa's third statement on principal adverse impacts, comparing impacts during the reference periods 2022 and 2023 with impacts 2024.

-Data downloaded from Clarity.Al on 28 June 2024.
+Data downloaded from Clarity.Al on 12 June 2025.